 I don't mix the bread in the soup — instead, I make a big batch of soup and grill some bread (stale is even better) so everyone can dunk as much as they want in their bowls.

 Another excellent way to serve this ribollita is to line the bowls with slices of bread and then ladle the soup over it.
-The result is fantastic because the bread will soak up the delicious flavours and result in a very hearty meal.

 What do you need to make Tuscan white bean and kale soup?